romichg/romix/README.md

 ## Phylosophy
 We believe that it is important to have a system  that is both secure and is easy to use.
 We imagined a system that is protected from malware, randsomware, behavior tracking, and hacking.
-A system that does its best to let you consume and create data and protect it, protect you, and itself at the same time.
+A system that does its best to let you consume, create and protect data, protect you, and protect itself.

-The challenge is that with all the components that make up a consumer computing environment today, it is impossible to fully secure it.
+The challenge is that, with all the components that make up a consumer computing environment today, it is impossible to fully secure a system.
+One has to go by the assumption that there are two kinds of computer systems - ones that are hacked and the ones that will be hacked.
 Therefore we decided to build on the idea of resilience - even if a single or multiple components get compromised, they would be automatically restored to pristine state without affecting any data.
 Hence, the idea of a read only system was born.

 We also were tired of all the bloatware and completely unnecessary components.
 These are both hard to secure since they have a bigger attack surface and  they consume too much unnecessary resources.
 Hence, an idea to have a minimalist read only system was born.